Skip to main content

 Rory Griffin switched from p/ding science docs for Discovery to creating a niche YouTube channel about exploring the Universe with an amateur telescope.
 This session explores the bumpy journey to becoming a full time creator.

-Speaker: Rory Griffin aka Astrobiscuit (UK)
+Fireside chat with: Rory Griffin aka Astrobiscuit (UK) and Justin Crosby, TellyCast

 Woodcut Media CEO Kate Beal lifts the lid on her company’s bold pivot into the YouTube economy.
 In this candid fireside chat, she shares the highs, lows, data obsessions and creative reinventions that have come with launching three new channels from scratch.
 Expect hard-earned lessons, real numbers and an honest take on what it takes for an indie to thrive in the digital-first era.